 Follow our Twitter, Like our Facebook Page or Subscribe to our YouTube channel

-Thank you very much for reading our first post in the new Football Manager 2018 series ‘Who to Manage in FM18’.
+Thank you very much for reading our UK & Ireland post in the Football Manager 2018 series ‘Who to Manage in FM18’.
 Let me know your thoughts on the clubs mentioned by leaving a comment!

 To make sure that you don’t miss any posts in this series, follow our blog to receive an email when we publish a post!
 Just add your email to the box as displayed either in the sidebar (pc or laptop) or below this post (mobile).